netscaler/netscaler-k8s-ingress-controller/docs/vault.md

 >
 >At this point, it is quite possible that you may encounter some error due to Vault policies, go back to vault and fix it.

-After succesful signing, a `kubernetes.io/tls` secret is created with the `secretName` specified in the `Certificate` resource.
+After successful signing, a `kubernetes.io/tls` secret is created with the `secretName` specified in the `Certificate` resource.

 ```
 % kubectl get secret kuard-example-tls
 NAME                TYPE                DATA   AGE
-kuard-exmaple-tls   kubernetes.io/tls   3      4m20s
+kuard-example-tls   kubernetes.io/tls   3      4m20s
 ```

 ## Modify the ingress to use the generated Secret